uriel1998/CSV-to-QIF/README.md

-#CSV to QIF Converter#
+#CSV to QIF Converter

 This is a Python program to take a CSV file and convert it to a QIF file.
 QIF is an open specification for reading and writing financial data.
 This is a working Beta release.

-Find my write up Here
+Find Mario's write up here
     ------> http://mario.mtechcreations.com/programing/csv-to-qif-python-converter/

 ## About this Program ##